goadesign/goa/docs/FAQ.md

 header.

-The client side response unmarshaling code unmarshals the response into the viewed result type and sets the view attribute from the Goa-View header.
+The client side response unmarshaling code unmarshals the response into the client type which is then transformed to the viewed result type and sets the view attribute of the viewed result type from the Goa-View header.
 It validates the attributes in the viewed result type as defined by the view and converts the viewed result type into the service result type using the appropriate constructor.